openintegrationhub/openintegrationhub/docs/ServiceCollaborationOverview.md

         createdAt:
           type: string
           format: date-time
+        serviceName:
+          type: string
     payload:
       type: object
 ```

 The `payload` property is an arbitrary object to be sent with the event.
 Flow repository will send the entire flow as `payload`.

-We also need to extend the `flow` model in the API by the following properties:

-- `id`: required
-- `cron`: required for polling flows and defaults to `*/3 * * * *` if not set for a polling flow.
-Must not be set for a webhook flow.

 #### Webhooks

-Upon receiving `flow.starting` event the service checks if the `isWebhook` property is set.
+Upon receiving `flow.starting` event the service checks if the `cron` property is **not** set.
 If so, the service persist a data record in his local DB but **doesn't start receiving HTTP requests** for the given flow yet.
 The following table demonstrates an example of such records.

 | flowId        | queue           |
 | ------------- |:-------------:|